geometor/.github/profile/README.rst

 .. - `phyllotaxis`_: Explore and model the geometric underpinnings of plant structures.
 .. - `pappus`_: Examine and interpret the geometric intricacies of Pappus' Theorem.

+At the heart is the `GEOMETOR explorer`_ - a Python library for building and analyzing geometric constructions with sympbolic algebra.

-- phyllotaxis
+.. - phyllotaxis
-  model and investigate geometry of plants
+  .. model and investigate geometry of plants

-- pappus
+.. - pappus
-  model and investigate pappus theorem
+  .. model and investigate pappus theorem

 Contributing
 ------------